 INNOVATIVE TIMBER PRODUCT SOLUTIONS

-For the timber construction, HESS TIMBER was commissioned by main contractor Glencar.
-The project uses different innovative timber products supplied by the HASSLACHER group, including Cross-laminated timber (CLT) and Glued laminated timber BauBuche, the latter enabling particularly slender column profiles and material savings thanks to its outstanding mechanical properties.
+HESS TIMBER was commissioned by the general contractor Glencar for the timber construction.
+Innovative products from the HASSLACHER Group were used, including cross-laminated timber and BauBuche glulam, which enables particularly slender column cross-sections and volume savings in the overall structure thanks to its outstanding mechanical properties.

 SUSTAINABLE OFFICE ARCHITECTURE